Mark Lanegan: Collaboration with Isobel Campbell (2004–2011)

 In April 2004, Lanegan released an EP with former Belle & Sebastian vocalist Isobel Campbell, titled Time Is Just the Same.
 They would later release a single entitled "Ramblin' Man" for their collaboration album Ballad of the Broken Seas.
 Campbell wrote and recorded the majority of the album's tracks in Glasgow, with Lanegan adding vocals in Los Angeles.
-The record was well received by critics who likened the duo to Nick Cave and Kylie Minogue.
+The record was well received by critics.

 In addition to providing vocals, Lanegan also wrote the track "Revolver" with Campbell.
 The album was nominated for the 2006 Mercury Prize.
 Lanegan and Campbell played four UK concerts in January 2007, with the London date being moved to a larger venue as a result of high demand for tickets.
 When making the decision to make a follow-up to Ballad of the Broken Seas, Campbell reflected:

 After a concert with Lanegan in January 2007, Campbell asked Lanegan if he would consider making a new album, Lanegan replied: "in a heartbeat".
 This time Lanegan flew to Glasgow to record the new album at the end of March for nine days to record the songs Campbell had written.
 After working with Lanegan, Campbell remarked: "It is his classic, effortless American voice that I love".
 She added "I think I was playing about with that a lot so there's a few of what Mark would call raunchy songs and a few ballads too".
 The album, Sunday at Devil Dirt, was released on May 5, 2008, with the track "Who Built the Road" being the only single released from it.

 A third collaborative album with Campbell was released on August 16, 2010, entitled Hawk.
 The pair toured to promote the album, including a set at All Tomorrow's Parties, December 10–12, 2010 (Bowlie 2) curated by Belle & Sebastian and shows in Australia in 2011.
 By the end of the tour the duo had ceased to function and each went their separate ways.